TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/blynk/automated-device-onboarding.md

 Once the integration with Blynk is configured, all devices in your The Things Stack application will be automatically imported into Blynk as soon as they transmit any data.

 Additionally, you can manually create devices in Blynk or use the Automated Device Onboarding feature, which offers an optimal user experience for connecting devices.
-However, this requires you to first properly configure the Automated Device Onboarding settings in your Blynk integration.
+However, this requires you to configure first the Automated Device Onboarding settings in your Blynk integration.

 ## Enabling Automated Device Onboarding
 To enable the Automated Device Onboarding feature: